 The early detection of increases in credit risk at the level of individual credit exposures is incorporated into all lending-related processes, resulting in a fast and efficient assessment of the degree of financial difficulty faced by clients.
 The ProCredit group has developed indicators for the early identification of risks based on quantitative and qualitative risk features; these indicators are implemented by the banks.
-These include, but are not limited to, declining account turnover, high usage of granted credit lines over a longer period of time, and arrears.
-The responsible staff check whether the risk of default has increased, and, if necessary, ensures that additional steps are taken in accordance with the policies.
+These include, but are not limited to, declining account turnover or volume, high usage of granted credit lines and overdrafts over a longer period of time, and arrears.
+The responsible member of staff checks whether there are indications of increased risk of default, and, if necessary, ensures that additional steps are taken in accordance with the policies.
 Reports on the affected portfolio are regularly given to the branch manager, the bank's head office and in aggregated form to ProCredit Holding.
 The early warning indicators and the close monitoring of clients allow for appropriate tracking of increases in credit risk related to individual credit exposures (migration risk).